pmndrs/zustand/docs/reference/create-store.md

 #### Returns

-`createStore` returns a vanilla store, that expose some API utilities:
+`createStore` returns a vanilla store with some API utilities.
+These API utilities are:
 [`setState` function](#setstate-function), [`getState` function](#getstate-function), and
 [`subscribe` function](#subscribe-function).